- Press releases

 Why is the exit interview of an employee important for your company?

-Employees are most likely to share their honest views on your company during their exit interview, since they have no fear that their answers will influence their status within the company.
-This process can therefore provide you with valuable insight into your organization, helping you retain your staff and improve your recruitment.
+Employees are most likely to share their honest and candid views on your company during their exit interview, since they have no fear that their answers will influence their status within your company.
+This process can provide you with valuable insight into your organization, both helping you retain your valued staff and improving your recruitment process.

 Find out why.